Communist Party of the Soviet Union: Western view

 There were few, if any, who believed that the Soviet Union was on the verge of collapse by 1985.
-The economy was stagnating, but stable enough for the Soviet Union to continue into the 21st century.
+The economy was stagnating, but stable enough for the Soviet Union to continue.
 The political situation was calm because of twenty years of systematic repression against any threat to the country and one-party rule, and the Soviet Union was in its peak of influence in world affairs.
 The immediate causes for the Soviet Union's dissolution were the policies and thoughts of Mikhail Gorbachev, the CPSU General Secretary.
 His policies of perestroika and glasnost tried to revitalize the Soviet economy and the social and political culture of the country.
 Throughout his rule, he put more emphasis on democratizing the Soviet Union because he believed it had lost its moral legitimacy to rule.
 These policies led to the collapse of the communist regimes in Eastern Europe and indirectly destabilized Gorbachev's and the CPSU's control over the Soviet Union.
 Archie Brown said:

 The expectations of, again most notably, Lithuanians, Estonians, and Latvians were enormously enhanced by what they saw happening in the 'outer empire' [Eastern Europe], and they began to believe that they could remove themselves from the 'inner empire'.
 In truth, a democratized Soviet Union was incompatible with denial of the Baltic states' independence for, to the extent that those Soviet republics became democratic, their opposition to remaining in a political entity whose center was Moscow would become increasingly evident.
 Yet, it was not preordained that the entire Soviet Union would break up.

 However, Brown said that the system did not need to collapse or to do so in the way it did.
 The democratization from above weakened the party's control over the country and put it on the defensive.
 Brown added that a different leader than Gorbachev would probably have oppressed the opposition and continued with economic reform.
 Nonetheless, Gorbachev accepted that the people sought a different road and consented to the Soviet Union's dissolution in 1991.
 He said that because of its peaceful collapse, the fall of Soviet communism is "one of the great success stories of 20th-century politics".
 According to Lars T. Lih, the Soviet Union collapsed because people stopped believing in its ideology.
 He wrote:

 When in 1991 the Soviet Union collapsed not with a bang but a whimper, this unexpected outcome was partly the result of the previous disenchantments of the narrative of class leadership.
 The Soviet Union had always been based on the fervent belief in this narrative in its various permutations.
 When the binding power of the narrative dissolved, the Soviet Union itself dissolved.